hassanali-ocloud/learning_ecommerce/MoshCourseNotes.md

 3- Negative in str array starts from last.
 4- string[0:3] from index 0 to 3
 5- string[:] - copy all
-6- string[1:-1] - Give all by moving in reverse.
+6- string[1:-1] - Start at 1 and stop before the last character
 7- len(string) - Get length
 8- string.Upper() -> We call it method instead of function.
 As upper() is specific to strings so we call it a method. len is function.
-9- string.find(): Find the sub string or char string.replace
+9- string.find(): Find the sub string or char
+-> string.replace
-"asf" in string -> returns a bool string.title() -> return capitalization of each word
+-> "asf" in string -> returns a bool
+-> string.title() -> return capitalization of each word

 # b: Arthmetic: